Buckwell Place

-Buckwell Place is a country house within the civil parish of Herstmonceux, East Sussex, England.
+Buckwell Place (formerly Herstmonceux Rectory) is a country house within the civil parish of Herstmonceux, East Sussex, England.
 It is a privately owned Grade II* listed building, and is not open to the public.

 Buckwell Place was the childhood home of the travel-writer and raconteur Augustus Hare, and his uncle, the theologian Julius Charles Hare, who entertained a number of "eminent victorians", namely Thomas Carlyle.

 History

 Rev. Robert Hare - of the Hare family who owned nearby Herstmonceux Castle - built the original wing of the house in 1792 as a rectory for himself.
 His nephew, the theologian Julius Charles Hare later occupied the house and extended it in 1833, by constructing a parlour wing and bedroom above.
 Julius Hare also constructed a domed conservatory between the original wing and the new parlour wing.
 It has been written that Julius Hare's library at Buckwell Place was "famous" and he entertained a number of "eminent victorians" including the essayist, historian and philosopher Thomas Carlyle.
+Julius Hare was known to have collected a number of important books and paintings at Buckwell Place, which were later bequeathed to the University of Cambridge, and then subsequently to the Fitzwilliam Museum.

 Julius Hare had a nephew, the travel-writer and raconteur Augustus Hare, who was born in 1834, in Rome.
-Augustus Hare was adopted by his aunt Maria (the widowed sister-in-law of Julius), after being his parents renounced all further claim to him.
+Augustus Hare was adopted by his aunt Maria (the widowed sister-in-law of Julius), after his parents renounced all further claim to him.
 Augustus was then brought up and home-educated by Maria Hare at Julius Hare's house, the newly extended Buckwell Place.
 Augustus wrote about his childhood at Buckwell Place in his autobiography, The Story of My Life (1896-1900).

 After Julius Hare's death in 1855, the house was occupied by the Rev. Henry Wellesley, an illegitimate nephew of the Duke of Wellington.
 Wellesley constructed a service wing to the west in c.1860.
 Little is known about the history of Buckwell Place following the death of Wellesley, but it remains a private house today and is no longer a rectory.
+In 1932, the house was still known as Herstmonceux Rectory, but by 1937, was listed as Buckwell Place.